rguyonneau/Self-Balancing-Robot-Python-Simulator/README.md

     main.py that uses OpenGL to display the robot and provides the menu to use the simulation

+Note that it is based on python 3.

 ## iballancingbot.py files

 This file provides the IBalancingBot class.
 This class contains a mathematical model for the self balancing robot.
 This model is extract from the article 'A Comparison of Controllers for Balancing Two wheeled Inverted Pendulum Robot' available here.